 “It was like rain of lush from the top of trees and bushes,” said Cahyo Junaedy, a news reporter, 30 days visited the forest seven years ago.

 He penetrated 130 kilometres deep into the forest to research vegetation and animals.
 Along the journey, he accompanied by gangs of monkey, run before elephants, dan runaway from pumas.

-It has become old story now.
-The beautiful rain forest is languishing.
+It is become old story now.
+The beautiful rainforest is languish.
 The dark alley of the forest becomes open field with remains of trees.
 That is happening in Lempur Village in Kerinci District, Jambi Province.

 The road cut Kerinci Seblat National Park’s area, whereas stated as world heritage by UNESCO at 2004.
 306 species of birds living in the 1.36 million hectare area, include 42 species of mammals, eight species of primates, and 40 species of amphibians.

 The forest is also living area for seven species of cat, among them are tree tiger and endemic Sumatra Tiger (Panthera tigris sumatrensis).

 There are 2,000 to 3,000 species of vegetations.
 Among them are Meranti Tree (Shorea atrinervosa), rattan (Calamus leoli), Rafflesia hasseltii and Rafflesiaarnoldi, aloe tree (Aquilaria spp), and Pacat Tree (Harpulia arborea).
 300 species of orchid also grow in the rainforest.